Your Build Scripts Stink: The State of Code Smells in Build Scripts: Sniffer: Static Analytics Tool for Build Scripts

 \subsubsection{2.~Specialised Parsers}

 \begin{description}[leftmargin=1.4em,labelsep=0.4em] \item[Maven.]
 POM files are loaded as raw bytes, any editor‑added line prefixes are stripped, and the payload is parsed with \textit{lxml.XMLParser(recover=true)}.
 The resulting tree is normalized into lists of dependencies, plugins, and XML nodes used by downstream checks. \item[Gradle.]
 A tri‑regex strategy extracts dependency declarations in Groovy DSL, Kotlin DSL, and map notation; repository URLs are captured via a dedicated pattern.
 The full script is preserved in \texttt{raw\_content} for textual analyses. \item[CMake.]
 The parser identifies \textit{find\_package}, \textit{add\_executable}, and \textit{add\_library} directives and records their arguments.
 Files lacking an explicit \textit{cmake\_minimum\_required} statements are still analyzed, improving coverage of legacy projects. \item[Make.]
-To avoid side effects, files containing \verb|$(shell ...)| fall back to a nave line scanner that collects variable assignments, rules, and commands.
-Otherwise, the parser exploits \texttt{make-pn} to obtain an expanded database, which is then converted into a structured \texttt{MakefileAnalysis} object. \end{description} Details of each parser pattern and regex are provided in appendix.
+To avoid side effects, files containing \verb|$(shell ...)| fall back to a naïve line scanner that collects variable assignments, rules, and commands.
+Otherwise, the parser exploits \texttt{make -pn} to obtain an expanded database, which is then converted into a structured \texttt{MakefileAnalysis} object. \end{description}